-At age 26 and with over 30 awards to her name, Lizzie is one of the most successful women in skateboarding today.
-Yet one of her most stunning accomplishments didn't take place in competition but in a parking lot in Vista, CA, on a ramp known as the 360 loop.
+Armanto will be the first to tell you that every skateboarder falls; it's to be expected when your sport is all about flying down a nearly frictionless surface, defying gravity, and testing the physical limits of a deck of wood and four wheels.
+But even with the falls and the injuries, 28-year-old Armanto is one of the most successful women in skateboarding with over 30 awards to her name.
+One of her most stunning accomplishments took place in a parking lot in Vista, CA, on a ramp known as the 360 loop.
 It's one of the more infamous skateboarding challenges, a move invented by Tony Hawk himself: to skate a ramp constructed into a perfect circle (going, at one point, completely upside down) and somehow come out the other side without crashing.
-According to Tony, fewer than 20 people in the world have ever done it.
-In August 2018, Lizzie became the first woman.
+According to Hawk, fewer than 20 people in the world have ever done it.
+In August 2018, Armanto became the first woman.

-"When I heard about the project, it instantly resonated with me," Lizzie told POPSUGAR.
+"When I heard about the project, it instantly resonated with me," Armanto told POPSUGAR.
 Everyone on social media, she said, has been part of internet bullying, either as instigator or bystander.
 The comments "disgust" her, but her response is to rise above it.
 "Sometimes the best response is no response.
 I don't care to give people the satisfaction," she explained.
 "That's their whole goal."

 And frankly, the progression of women's skateboarding speaks for itself.
 Armanto described how "immensely" the sport has grown in the past few years, especially on the women's side.
 "The gap between the 20th-ranked woman and first has become much closer.
 Now there's more than a handful of women capable of winning an event."
 And brands and competitions are stepping up on the financial side as well.
 The equality gap is shrinking, Armanto said.
 Men and women have equal opportunities to compete, and winners receive equal prize money regardless of gender.